 Okay, now on to the results of the above concentration.
 Most of the following pictures were taken by me in the past two days here at 1410, a few by Lorna.
-Our friend, world famous local birder, Brian Plathe, who lives on the Turtle Creek Migratory Flyway, told us that 32 species of Wood Warblers nest in Minnesota, more than any other state.
-These pictures are for those people who have never seen them, or never noticed them, and for our Brit friends who never the a chance to see them.
+These pictures are for those people who have never seen them, or never noticed them, and for our Brit friends who never have a chance to see them.

 |American Redstart - a bird that has to be seen in|

 A Parula dropping to a lower branch of a forsythia to

 |Cape May Warbler|

 |Least Flycatcher.
 Not a warbler, but after most of the Wood Warblers have moved on, it'll still be in Oakwood.
 And he is a beautiful thing.|

 There were a couple others that we didn't get photos of ... or Gunnar's getting tired of this editing/posting thing.